 We close with a unique crank that was patented by J.W.
 Winco, our WRHC Nylon Plastic Retractable Hand Cranks with Revolving Handle.
 This crank was designed for use in any application requiring the complete crank handle to be folded out of the way

-To see our full line of cranks, visit Section 6 of our online catalog.
+To see our full line of cranks, visit Section 1.3 on our website.
 We offer the following special modifications to cranks:

-alternative handles For assistance selecting a crank for your application, contact our Technical Sales Associates (800-877-8351).
+For assistance selecting a crank for your application, contact our Technical Sales Associates (800-877-8351) or email us at email@example.com.